 Post by John Chanin on Apr 25, 2020 9:58:54 GMT

-This is one of the most curious and polarised seats in the country.
+This fascinating seat is generally considered to be the most polarised seat in the country, as well as one of the most strangely named.
 A little history is in order.
 In the 1970s the Heath government set out on a major reform of local government.
 One component of this was the creation of the metropolitan counties and districts.
 The districts were to have more powers than ordinary district councils, and to deliver most services run by counties elsewhere.
 To do this the government believed that they needed a minimum population of 200,000.
 This created a problem.
 The boroughs of Sutton Coldfield and Solihull were only half this size, but fiercely resistant to being incorporated into Birmingham, of which they are geographically part.
 Anyway it was felt that Birmingham was big enough already - perhaps too big.
 The solution they came up with was to add a mix of terrritory between Birmingham and Coventry, mostly covered by the Meriden Rural District, to Solihull Borough.
 The numbers were further topped up by the incorporation of the Solihull Rural District to the south.
 The Boundary Commission, in its glacial way, caught up in 1983.
 The new Solihull borough had the right electorate for two seats.
 It made no sense to split the old borough which formed exactly the right size for a seat, so all the rest was put together to form the Meriden seat.
 There was a previous seat of the same name, named after the rural district, so the Boundary Commission chose to continue with the name, while the northern half of the old Meriden seat became the base for the new North Warwickshire seat, outside the boundaries of the metropolitan county.
 This seat, essentially unchanged since 1983, is therefore the bits left over seat to end all bits left over seats.

 The seat can be divided into 4 parts - 2 large and 2 small.
 The biggest is the commuter villages - between Birmingham and Coventry - Bickenhill, Catherine de Barnes, Hampton-in-Arden, Balsall Common, and Meriden itself right in the far north-east corner of the seat and surrounded by golf courses.
 More commuter villages sit to the south of Solihull - Dickens Heath, Cheswick Green, and Hockley Heath, plus the small town of Knowle-Dorridge.
 Knowle is the old part, on the Grand Union canal, with a quaint high street.
 Dorridge is the modern part to the west, terminus of the commuter trains that run into the city on the Chiltern Line, Birmingham’s back door to London.
 Balsall Common and Hampton-in-Arden are also on the West Coast main line, where frequent commuter trains run between Birmingham and Coventry.
 The countryside which surrounds the villages has surprisingly little arable, much of what there is being fodder crops for cows and sheep.
 This area accounts for almost exactly half of the seat, and like most commuter villages it is very Conservative.
 In 2018 the Conservatives polled over 70% of the vote in Meriden and Knowle wards, and just under in Dorridge & Hockley Heath.
 Figures for the rural parts of the other two wards in this area would have been similar.
 The area is over 90% white, over 80% owner-occupied with next to no social housing, and over 50% in managerial jobs, with less than 15% in routine jobs.